From heaven to hell, Greek sport in freefall

 The 2004 Games that were to help shape a better future for Greece, turned into a noose as the billions of euros they cost only weighed on the country's subsequent debt crisis.

-The country's coalition parties must tell the European Union on Monday whether they accept the painful terms of a 130 billion euro rescue, which Greece needs soon to avoid a chaotic debt default.
+The country's coalition parties must tell the European Union on Monday whether they accept the painful terms of a 130 billion euro (107 billion pound) rescue, which Greece needs soon to avoid a chaotic debt default.

 "SOULLESS BUILDINGS"